 Founded in 1951, the College of Letters and Science is the largest of the schools and colleges at UC Davis, the University of California’s most comprehensive university.
 We offer courses and conduct research in the broadest array of disciplines at UC Davis spanning more than 50 fields of study in the humanities, arts, cultural studies, social sciences, and the mathematical and physical sciences.
 We are home to nearly half of all undergraduates at UC Davis, in addition to teaching the core curriculum for virtually all 28,000 undergraduate students.
 Our faculty mentor over 1,500 graduate students, and half of all UC Davis living alumni graduated from the college.

-56 departments and programs
+35 departments and departmental programs

 14 centers, labs and museums